 Dr Catherine Calderwood, Scotland's Chief Medical Officer, explains more in this article in the Scotsman here.

 We note that in this article it states, “Doctors will adopt a phased approach, starting with children before moving to adults.
 This phasing means that services can be safely configured to support the care associated with administering this medicine”.

-You can read their guidance about the ultra orphan pathway on the SMC website here.
+You can read the SMC guidance about the ultra-orphan pathway on the SMC website here.
 Nusinersen is now moving into Stage 3 Evidence Generation.

 You can read more about all the work that went into getting this result for Scotland here.